FAQ

 Why does your dog have one eye?
 Uri the official tour greeter was born that way.
 He has been greeting visitors for the past nine years and the only harm that has been his hard tail wagging might plop you on the leg.
 If you are apprehensive about having him on the tour, let the tour guide know and he can be put on a chain.

-This website was built with Mobirise
+The page was built with Mobirise